Ali-Fani/project_ftt_frontend/api_documentation.md

 ### List Time Entries
 **Endpoint:** `GET /api/time_entries/`

-**Description:** Returns a list of all time entries for the authenticated user, sorted by start time (newest first).
+**Description:** Returns a paginated list of all time entries for the authenticated user, sorted by start time (newest first).
+Uses cursor-based pagination for consistent and efficient results.

 **Headers:**
 ```